decred/dcrwallet/rpc/documentation/api.md

   used and transactions through the best block and all unmined transactions are included.

+- `int32 target_ticket_count`: Try to return at most this amount of tickets.
+  Both mined and unmined tickets count towards this limit.
+Note that the number of tickets returned may be higher or lower than this specified target and callers are responsible for further clipping of the dataset if required.

 **Response:** `stream GetTicketsResponse`

 - `TicketDetails tickets`: A given ticket's details.